Azure/cloud-scale-data-for-devs-guide/docs/send-notifications-with-azure-logic-apps.md

 1. Sign in with your Office 365 credentials.

-1. Put your email address in the To list.
+1. Put your email address in the .**To** list.

 1. For the subject, use **Contoso Product Update**.

-1. For the body, use: "The following product is updated:"
+1. For the body, use: "The following product is updated:".
-.

 1. Add **Content** from the **Dynamic content** dialog.